My Plan for Buying and Selling Bitcoin

 It took a while to create this plan because I tried to put too many indicators into my analysis of the market cycle peak.
 After fooling around for a bit, I realized I really only need to look at two indicators.

 Subscribers, I’ll let you know when we start to see those signals.
-I will not sell until these signals hit specific, extreme levels, at the risk that we sit through a long bear market.
+I will not sell until these signals hit specific, extreme levels.

 At the same time, we buy at prices that let us capture the upside, rather than buying right before a crash.
 We might buy in the middle of a crash, but sometimes those are the best opportunities.